Subscribe to access #theothersideoftouring & exclusive offers for Subcribers

 Memoirs of Aly Cook #TheOtherSideOfTouring Part 1 - The Late Boomer.

 I was born of two immigrants, one from Switzerland, one from London, who came in 1961 to Nelson with their young son, my brother Ian, via the Shaw Savill Ceramic.
-Setting sail from Southampton Wharf in England across the Atlantic, then through the Panama canal to the Pacific to a little place called Nelson in New Zealand, and so began a new life.
+Setting sail from Southampton wharf in England across the Atlantic, then through the Panama canal across the Pacific to a little place called Nelson in (Aotearoa) New Zealand, and so began a new life.

 In those days it really was a new life.
 You waved goodbye to your family and friends, not intending to return.
 You left your life behind and started a new on the other side of the world .

 1963 I came in to the world, 2nd to last year of the Baby Boomer Era, in the swinging 60s growing up to the sounds of the Beatles.
 I remember push biking past the Neighbors’s place, where my brother would be with his friends singing ‘We all live in a Yellow Submarine’, hearing my brothers friend Katy Holland singing and wishing I could sing like that.
 Later I would sing with Katy in a number of line ups RUBY with Chrissie Small and as backing vocalist for Sharon O'Neill at a couple of gigs.
 Katy passed away recently as I was filming Southern Christmas Stars .. but that is another story)

 ...
 I would rush home and suddenly my hairbrush would become the microphone and the tennis racket a guitar in front of the bedroom mirror.
 This was the beginning of wanting to be a performer.
 Also the beginning of the start of my using LOA (Laws of Attraction) Though music I guess it was in my blood.